Table of Contents

 Convene

-• The HPC Advisory Council is a major source of support for the HPC’s health equity work, helping to inform and enhance the HPC’s policy agenda and priorities.
-The Advisory Council includes a diverse group of health care leaders who meet quarterly to discuss the most important health policy issues of the day.
-The HPC has prioritized broadening and diversifying the membership of this body over the last 10 years, to encompass more perspectives and lived experiences with the health care system.
+• The HPC Advisory Council helps to inform and enhance the HPC’s policy agenda and priorities, including its health equity work.
+New members are appointed bi-annually, broadening and diversifying membership to encompass more perspectives and experiences within the health care system.
 A current list of Advisory Council membership can be found here.

 Partner